 - Businesses have to provide documentation to support their claims on forgiveness applications.
 All PPP loans are undergoing an automated review, and all loans of $2 million or more undergo a manual review.
 Besides, any loan may be selected for a manual review at any time.

 So what is loan forgiveness anyway?
-And what are the rules that guarantee it?
+And what are the rules that guarantee the state will forgive it?
 Here’s what the SBA says: